 Older versions produce errors.

-You can use other packages but we recommend this particular set to start with because (a) they work well together and (b) they include everything you'll need to build and run the sample applications in this series.
+You can use other packages but the packages in this particular set work well together and include everything you need to build and run the sample applications in this series.

 Note: A cookbook or guide page may require an additional library such as jQuery.

-You'll install more than you need for QuickStart.
+You'll install more than you need for the QuickStart guide.
 No worries!
 You only serve to the client those packages that the application actually requests.

 This page explains what each package does.
 You can make substitutions later to suit your tastes and experience.